devtron-labs/devtron/docs/user-guide/bulk-update.md

 ### Sample Script

-This is the piece of code which works as the input and has to be pasted in the code editor for achieving bulk updation task.
+This is the piece of code which works as the input and has to be pasted in the code editor for achieving bulk update task.

 ```